JBT41/Window-Server-Quota-Report-Automation/README.md

 The objective of this project was to automate a manual governance check that ensures divisional offices have sufficient available quota on Windows SMB file servers for workload storage.
 Previously, this process required engineers to:

--Manually RDP into each Windows server
+- Manually RDP into each Windows server
--Individually check filesystem quota availability -Record and consolidate results manually
+- Individually check filesystem quota availability
+- Record and consolidate results manually

--This approach was time-consuming, inefficient, and prone to human error.
+This approach was time-consuming, inefficient, and prone to human error.</br>
 Uses PowerShell to remotely query quota and disk availability across multiple on-prem Windows servers

 # Solution
 This project introduces a modern, automated solution that: </br>
--Uses PowerShell to remotely query quota and disk availability across multiple on-prem Windows servers -Leverages Python to orchestrate execution and process the collected data -Stores the data in SQLITE for future analysis -Converts the results into a structured HTML report -Automatically distributes the report via SMTP email to a shared operations mailbox
+- Uses PowerShell to remotely query quota and disk availability across multiple on-prem Windows servers
+- Leverages Python to orchestrate execution and process the collected data
+- Stores the data in SQLITE for future analysis
+- Converts the results into a structured HTML report
+- Automatically distributes the report via SMTP email to a shared operations mailbox

 # Outcome

--Eliminated the need for manual server checks
+- Eliminated the need for manual server checks
--Reduced operational overhead and time-to-report -Improved accuracy and consistency of quota monitoring -Provided a scalable, repeatable solution suitable for enterprise environments -Provides a data set for future analysis (which divisions use the most storage)
+- Reduced operational overhead and time-to-report
+- Improved accuracy and consistency of quota monitoring
+- Provided a scalable, repeatable solution suitable for enterprise environments
+- Provides a data set for future analysis (which divisions use the most storage)

 The below shows what the report that the script produces looks like